DarienLibrary/website_content/content/_finished/summerreading/summer_reading_teens.md

 <div class="col-md-6">

 <div class="text-center margin-bottom-40">
-<h2 class="title-v2 title-center">Teen Summer Challenge 2020</h2>
+<h2 class="title-v2 title-center" style="color: #894C52;">Teen Summer Challenge 2021</h2>
 </div>

-Welcome to the unforgettable summer of 2020.
-We know you miss hanging out with your friends, but might be running out of things to do in all your free time.
-We've got you covered.
-[Grab a book](https://dar.to/2rwHAsg "Grab a book"), join us at one of our [digital programs](#events "Digital programs"), or reach out for reading recommendations from [your librarians](mailto:morobona@darienlibrary.org "Email Mia") (who miss you too!)
+We’re so excited to have you back in the Library this summer!
+We’ll still have some virtual events, but we’re adding outdoor programs for maximum summer fun.
+And, as always, we have plenty of great reading recommendations for you.
+[Grab a book](https://dar.to/3wRVAPC "Grab a book") or download an [e-Book](https://dar.to/3augAAn "Download an e-Book"), join us at one of our [events](https://dar.to/2Q59qcR "Events"), or reach out for reading recommendations from [your librarians](mailto:morobona@darienlibrary.org "Email Mia") Can’t wait to see you!

 We're offering prizes for everyone who completes a set number of challenges in this year's event.
 To join, you'll want to follow the steps below and sign up at online.

-The Middlesex Middle School Reading Ambassadors have selected 15 books you may want to pick up.
-You can watch the video or [download the PDF](https://dar.to/2U5XUS9 "Download the Darien Library Booktalking List").
-A huge thank you to the 6th and 7th grade Reading Ambassadors for sharing their favorite books for Summer Reading 2020!
+The Middlesex Middle School Reading Ambassadors have selected 19 books you may want to pick up.
+You can watch the video or [download the PDF](https://dar.to/35q0nfB "Download the Darien Library Booktalking List").
+A huge thank you to the 6th and 7th grade Reading Ambassadors for sharing their favorite books for Summer Reading 2021!

 </div>
 <div class="col-md-6">
-<div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/430829887?autoplay=0&title=0&byline=0&portrait=0" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>
+<div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/558655101?autoplay=0&title=0&byline=0&portrait=0" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>
 <br />
 <br />